Dre Campbell Farm

 Commonly found in mass groups on the undersides of leaves, whiteflies suck the sap from plants in outdoor gardens.

-The damage caused can be tremendous, as they cause leaves to shrivel and turn yellow.
-These leaves will eventually fall off.
+The damage caused by these insects can be tremendous.
+They cause leaves to shrivel and turn yellow, eventually falling off.

 Whiteflies also secrete honeydew, which causes black, sooty mold.
 Infestation is usually found on squash, citrus trees, potatoes, peppers, okra, tomatoes, and the cabbage family of plants.